craighuggins/CITS2401-Labs/README.md

 - Move East
 - Move South

 Multiple cars were tested and the data was recorded in two csv files per microcar.
-One contains the instructions given to the car, and the other contains the actual actions performed by it.
+One contains the instructions given to the car, and the other contains the actual actions performed by it. <br>
 The expected movements of cars 1 and 2 are located in the files 'exp1.csv' and 'exp2.csv', respectively. \
-Similarly, the actual movements of cars 1 and 2 are located in the files 'act1.csv' and 'act2.csv', respectively. \
+Similarly, the actual movements of cars 1 and 2 are located in the files 'act1.csv' and 'act2.csv', respectively.

 **CSV File format:**
 The CSV files contain lines for the car movements in the following format: Action, Time, Speed. \